MarkStringerComedy/MarkStringerComedy.github.io/index.md

 # Mark Stringer Comedy

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
+### Tuesday February 12th 2019

+### Joke No. 30 - Bee holder
+Beauty is in the eye of the beholder
+Honey is in the hive of the beeholder

+### Joke No. 29 - Now that's what I call Music

+When I lost weight something very strange happened - I started to get morning wood again.
+Which hadn't happened since I was in my early 20's.
+It was a real surprise to find something I hadn't seen since the 80's in my pants.
+Like finding Now That's What I Call Music Volume 3 in there on cassette.

+### Joke No. 28 - Heckler put down.

+What was that you said?
+What?
+What?
+Can't hear you.
+Now you're talking!
+And I really wish you wouldn't.

 ### Sunday February 10th 2019

+### Joke No. 27 -  Brexit forever

 They say that all good things come to an end.
 Which is why I know that Brexit will go on for fucking ever.

 ### Friday February 8th 2019